 ■ DsLookup: Many tables contain only numbers.
 To express these numbers as words, the tSysInitials table from the Docusnap database can be used.
 In this table, the states of services and computers, the computer types, the countries, and other information are stored as literals.
 The InitialFilter column contains the values stored in the respective tables.
-The DsLookup function can be used to show the values from these tables as literals.
+The DsLookup function can be used to show the values from these tables as words.
 Enter this function into a text box located in a data band.
 The function must be surrounded by braces "{}", otherwise the Designer will not recognize it as a function.
-Thus, the form of the function is: ⟨DsLookup(ColumnName, "InitialFilter")⟩.
+Thus, the form of the function is: {DsLookup(ColumnName, "InitialFilter")}.
 The column name represents the value in the table that should be replaced with the literal.
 "InitialFilter" is the word that exists in the InitialFilter column of the tSysInitials table.
-Thus, if you want to display the online status for the tHosts table, enter the following function: ⟨DsLookup(tHosts.Online, "OnlineStatus")⟩.
-For an overview of the reference values, refer to the Reference Values section in the appendix.
+Thus, if you want to display the online status for the tHosts table, enter the following function: {DsLookup(tHosts.Online, "OnlineStatus")}.

 - DsSortIPAddress: If you wish to sort a data band by IP addresses, the number blocks with less than three digits need to be left-padded with zeros.
-This means that if you want to sort the data in a data band by IP addresses, precede the name of the IP address column with the DsSortIPAddress (ColumnName) function.
-This function is used by the IP Addressesreport. - DsGetDateFromTimeStamp: The date from certain Active Directory properties, such as the creation date, is stored as a timestamp.
-To convert the timestamp into a readable format, the DSGetDateFromTimeStamp (ColumnName) function is used.
+This means that if you want to sort the data in a data band by IP addresses, precede the name of the IP address column with the {DsSortIPAddress(ColumnName)} function.
+This function is used by the IP Addresses report. - DsGetDateFromTimeStamp: The date from certain Active Directory properties, such as the creation date, is stored as a timestamp.
+To convert the timestamp into a readable format, the {DsGetDateFromTimeStamp(ColumnName)} function is used.
 This function is used by the ADS Docu User report.

 DsPlainTextRTF: If you enter your text in a rich text box, the formatting is stored along with the actual text in the database.
-The DsPlainTextRTF function allows you to output the plain text in a text box, without considering the formatting.
+The DsPlainTextRTF function allows you to output the plain text in a text box, without considering the formatting. {DsPlainTextRTF(ColumnName)}

-DsPlainTextRTF (ColumnName)